lmammino/norrisbot/README.md

 ```

+### Alternative Installation (binaries)

+From release 2.0.3, every release comes also with dependency-free binaries for linux, mac and windows that can be downloaded in the [Releases page on GitHub](https://github.com/lmammino/norrisbot/releases).

 ## Running the NorrisBot

 To run the NorrisBot you must have a valid Slack [BOT token](#getting-the-bot-token-for-your-slack-channel) to authenticate the bot on your slack organization.
 Once you get it (instructions on the next paragraph) you just have to run: